Learn more about speakers available to make public presentations.

 DR. CYNTHIA PIETRAS

 Dr. Cynthia Pietras is an associate professor of Psychology at WMU.
 Her research and scholarship involve using principles of behavioral psychology to better understand the human response to climate change.
-She is also conducting experimental research on climate-change decision-making and variables that influence choice and is currently working on a book about behavioral psychology and its application to climate change.
+She is also conducting experimental research on climate-change decision-making and variables that influence choice.
+She is currently working on a book about behavioral psychology and its application to climate change.
 Pietras is a part of a team of researchers that is designing a community intervention using mobile technology to reward sustainable behaviors.

 Lecture Topics: Human Behavior and Climate Change